1. Your River Outfitter

 What type of aircraft do you charter for the up river flight?

 From Fort Simpson there are three charter companies with a variety of float and wheel planes all registered for flights into Nahanni National Park.
-In 2012 available float planes included 2 Cessna 206's, a de'havilland Beaver and a de'havilland Twin Otter.
+In 2016 available float planes include 2 Cessna 206's, a Cessna 185, a de'havilland Beaver and a de'havilland Twin Otter.
 The specific aircraft we charter depends upon the destination.
 For the 150 mi. flight to Virginia Falls we use all of the above aircraft.
 For a significant reduction is CO2 emissions and operational costs we tend to use the smaller Cessna 206 and the Beaver.

 For the 200 mi. flight to Rabbitkettle Lake we most often land on a riverside gravel strip with a Cessna 206 and 172.
 The canoes are positioned in advance so our guests are priorized on Day 1.
 Landing on the riverside strip saves our groups the necessity of portaging the trip's canoes, food barrels, personal packs and miscellaneous gear one kilometer from Rabbitkettle Lake to the Nahanni River.